dakanji/RefindPlus/BootMaster/globalExtra-DBG.txt

 VOID
 DebugLog (
     IN        INTN  DebugMode,
-    IN  CONST CHAR8 *FormatString, ...
+    IN  const CHAR8 *FormatString, ...
 );

 #if REFIT_DEBUG == 0